-This step identifies barriers to implementation and assesses whether they prevent the project activity or the alternative scenario(s).
+This step identifies barriers to implementation and assesses which alternative scenarios they prevent.
 The project proponent must:

-- 1) Step 2a: identify realistic and credible barriers that may prevent implementation of the project activity and the alternative scenario(s) - 2) Step 2b: demonstrate that the identified barriers would prevent implementation of the project activity. - 3) Step 2c: demonstrate that the identified barriers would not prevent implementation of at least one of the alternative scenarios. - 4) Step 2d: demonstrate that carbon credit revenues are the decisive element in overcoming each identified barrier to the project activity.
+- 1) Step 2a: identify realistic and credible barriers that may prevent implementation of the project activity and the alternative scenario(s). - 2) Step 2b: demonstrate that the identified barriers would prevent implementation of the project activity. - 3) Step 2c: demonstrate that the identified barriers would not prevent implementation of at least one of the alternative scenarios. - 4) Step 2d: demonstrate that carbon credit revenues are the decisive element in overcoming each identified barrier to the project activity.